stofnun-arna-magnussonar/IceStaBS-Eval/README.md

      single  `# Mode of operation` \
     --benchmark '/path/to/IceStaBS.json' `# local path to the IceStaBS:SP becnhmark set file` \
     --file 'demo_corrections.txt' `# or the local path to the output file of the tool you want to evaluate` \
-    --tool 'demo_tool' `# name of the tool being evaluated, only for visualization purposes`
+    --tool_name 'demo_tool' `# name of the tool being evaluated, only for visualization purposes`
 ```

 will: